Bible translations into Turkish

 The first translations of the Bible into Turkish date back to the 17th century, yet the first printed edition did not appear until the early 19th century.
 In more recent history, there has been a significant increase in the quality and quantity of translations.

 Old translation

 The Bible was first translated into Ottoman Turkish in the 17th century by Wojciech Bobowski, a Polish convert to Islam.
 He is also known as Ali Bey.
 The New Testament from his manuscript was printed in Paris in 1819, then revised and printed with the Old Testament in 1827.

+While Ali Ufki's complete Bible was sitting in an archive, an English chaplain named William Seaman completed and published a translation of the New Testament into Ottoman Turkish in 1666.
+This holds the title of the oldest printed and published Turkic translation of the New Testament.

+William Seaman's translation of the Bible holds a significant place in our literary history as the first book to be printed entirely in Turkish.
+However, its writing style and syntax may strike modern ears as quite peculiar.
+One can encounter typical and more polished seventeenth-century Turkish in Ali Bey's translation.

+The word order in Seaman's translation reveals that it was produced by a non-native speaker.
+The Turkish sentences are modeled either on English syntax or on the syntax of ancient biblical manuscripts.

+Seaman likely had no native Turkish speakers around him while working on the translation in England.
+If such a person was involved, the translation's flawed Turkish suggests they were likely a Greek.

+Seaman's use of the word "eyitdi" instead of "söyledi" or "dedi" is rarely found in Ali Bey's version, which was written during the same era.

 A new translation was published in Constantinople in 1878 and entitled Kitab-ı Mukaddes ("Holy Book").
 Revised several times, this was the only Bible in the Arabic alphabet of Ottoman Turkish that stayed in print until the end of the Ottoman period.

 In addition, Armeno-Turkish and Graeco-Turkish Bibles were produced in the Turkish spoken by these Ottoman minority peoples and written in their very different alphabets.

 Seraphim Khojentzi translated the New Testament which was published by the Russian Bible Society in 1819.
 This edition used Armenian script.